Business Succession Planning in Houston, TX

 Experienced Lawyers Dedicated to Houston Business Owners & Their Family

 Family businesses are the backbone of the American economy.
 From agriculture to services, technology and manufacturing, family businesses generate an estimated one-half of the U.S. Gross National Product and pay half of all wages earned in this country.
 But family businesses tend not to outlive their founders.
 At any given moment, 40 percent of family businesses are in the process of transferring their ownership.
 Unfortunately, two-thirds of all initial transfers fail.
 Of the one-third that survives an initial transfer, only one-half will survive a second transfer.
 It is estimated that by 2040 about $10.4 trillion in family business owner net worth will be transferred.
 Don’t be part of those statistics.
-Through business succession planning you can preserve the value of your business for your family after death, disability or retirement.
+The attorneys at Galligan & Manning can help you preserve the value of your business for your family after death, disability or retirement through business succession planning.

 Many family business owners avoid succession planning because it’s difficult to face hard questions like: